fiddleatwork/kingdomino/README.md

 This project is to experiment with machine learning.

+For a video review of Kingdomino, see: http://www.dicetower.com/game-video/kingdomino-review-zee-garcia

 The project will consist of phases:

 1. POC: Code a very basic working automated 2 player game, playing first legal position found.